Christa Dillabaugh Director, The Educator Academy in the Amazon

 That ‘once-in-a-lifetime’ trip to the Amazon put me on a path I never could have imagined when I first stepped off the boat into that inky Amazon night.
 The rest, as they say, is history – a history filled with dozens of rainforest expeditions for students and teachers and an eventual return to where it all began.
 In 2013, I was given the gift of a lifetime when the founder of Environmental Expeditions, Dr. Frances Gatz, handed the Amazon Rainforest Workshop programs and the wonderful blue morpho mascot over to me.

-In a few short weeks, I will join another group of amazing educators in the Peruvian Amazon.
+Next summer, I will once again join another group of amazing educators in the Peruvian Amazon.
 As I follow them down the trail, I know my thoughts will return, as they always do, to my own transformational moment so many years ago.
 I can’t help but wonder what their moment will be and where it will take them.

 For me, the path is much clearer and I know exactly where I am headed.
 I am grateful to be accompanied on this journey by an incredible team of colleagues and friends in the US and in Peru.

 The Morpho Institute will allow us to expand our reach, access funding, create curriculum, and build deep and lasting relationships with the Peruvian Amazon and the people who call it home.
 There is so much good work to do and we invite you to lend a hand.
 If you are interested in getting involved and sharing your time and talents with us, we would love to be in touch.